|

 Properties:

-Andiroba is reported to have no odor, dries easily, and is has excellent dimensional stability characteristics.
+Andiroba is reported to have no odor, dries easily, and has excellent dimensional stability characteristics.

 Janka Hardness: 1220